wduquette/joe/mdbook/src/functions.md

 ## Function References

-Joe functions are first-class values, and can be passed to functions, assigned to variables, and then called.
+Joe functions are first-class values, and can be passed to functions or assigned to variables and called later.

 ```joe
 function square(x) { return x*x; }